Share this

 Somewhat effective

-• Use preventive measures for best results.
+• Also use preventive measures for best results.

 How much effort?